Hansgeorg Hauser

-Hansgeorg Hauser (June 20, 1943 – February 24, 2021) was a German politician, member of the CSU (Christian Social Union).
+Hansgeorg Hauser (20 June 1943 – 24 February 2021) was a German politician, member of the CSU (Christian Social Union).
 He served as the Parliamentary State Secretary to the Federal Minister of Finance from 1995 to 1998.

 Life and work

 After graduating from Adam-Kraft-Gymnasium in Schwabach in 1963, Hauser completed his military service and began studying Business Administration at the University of Erlangen-Nuremberg in 1965.
 He obtained his diploma in Business Administration in 1970.

 Following this, he worked at the auditing firm Price Waterhouse until 1974.
 In 1975, he passed the exam to become a tax advisor and has been practicing as an independent tax consultant since then.

-From February 1, 2000, to June 30, 2009, Hansgeorg Hauser served as the Representative of the Board of Commerzbank AG, responsible for maintaining relations with politics, parties, embassies, associations, and other public entities.
+From 1 February 2000 to 30 June 2009, Hansgeorg Hauser served as the Representative of the Board of Commerzbank AG, responsible for maintaining relations with politics, parties, embassies, associations, and other public entities.
 Additionally, he oversaw the bank's liaison offices in Berlin and Brussels.

-Following this role, from July 1, 2009, to December 31, 2012, Hauser worked as an independent consultant for politics and business.
+Following this role, from 1 July 2009 to 31 December 2012, Hauser worked as an independent consultant for politics and business.

 Starting in 1993, Hauser was a member of the board of directors or supervisory board of the Rummelsberger Anstalten, eventually chairing the supervisory board.
 From 2005, he served as vice president and Treasurer of Special Olympics Germany.
 He was also a member of the Foundation Board of Lebenshilfe Nürnberger Land e.
 V. from 2004.